Byron/gitoxide/tasks.md

   * [ ] try initializing repo on output path - if so, use that to learn about pack location and place new pack there, allow Repo to create refs somehow.
     * _probably this is done using the repository itself, which steers the whole process and injects it's own delegates.
   * [ ] otherwise create the scaffolding needed for a new repository, probably based on `init` implementation
-* **git-daemon-proxy** - obtain real-world examples for the V1/V2 git protocols
-  * a standalone tool to serve as `git-daemon-proxy`, which intercepts all interactions with it and dumps each one into files like N.request and N.response.
-  * Differentiate request and response delimiters using timeouts
 * **receive pack**
   * [ ] resolve thin pack with Bundle
 * **git-repository**